Shubhangani-Tiwari/Supervised-M.L-Project--Transport-Demand-Prediction/README.md

 EDA - Performed exploratory data analysis on numerical and categorical data.

-Data Cleaning - Missing value imputation,Outlier Treaatment
+Data Cleaning - Missing value imputation,Outlier Treatment

 Feature Selection - Used information gain for feature selection and dropped features which had less information gain Model development - Tried different model and finally compared all models accuracies, r2 score ,adjusted r2 score and all the evaluation criteria.